 It was a very challenging period of my life, and I have learnt many lessons about training, business and people in general.

-- So, I have decided to join the Third Space and Virgin Active group to be able to provide high quality training in a professional environment.
+A couple of months later I joined the Third Space and Virgin Active group to be able to provide high quality training in a professional environment.

 Another highlight is that at the MoveFit convention where we presented deepWORK I met the founder and owner of the YogaFit Retreats.
 I am thankful for Lindsay Jay for inviting us to her retreat event in 2016.
 Since then we are there at every single event, and I am personally very happy to be part of this project.

 The year of changes as other people stated and I couldn’t agree more.
 After spending 5 and a half years in the Third Space group meeting with truly amazing people, I decided to follow my heart and move to Frankfurt.